damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## Leader actions
-During their turn, in addition to one of the main three actions, a player can choose to discard or activate their leader cards (acting on one or both, performing both actions or the same action twice in the same turn).
+During their turn, in addition to one of the main three actions, a player can choose to discard or activate their leader cards.

-To activate or discard a leader the server needs to know which card(s) the player wants to act on.
+To activate or discard a leader the server needs to know which card the player wants to act on and which action to perform.

-Leader activation:

 ```
            ┌────────┒                      ┌────────┒